 account of Richard Powell’s alleged involvement with the occult comes from a

-descendant of Joshua Gardner’s younger
+Joshua Gardner’s younger

 brother, John A. Gardner.

 children, including some of the Gardner and Bell family, were walking home from